backdrop-contrib/username_enumeration_prevention/README.md

 password reset email will be sent, but the attacker will not know this is the case.

-WARNING: By telling people that an email has been sent even when it has not, it can create a very frustrating experience for those legitimately attempting to recover a lost password.
+**Warning:** By telling people that an email has been sent even when it has not, it can create a very frustrating experience for those legitimately attempting to recover a lost password.